FreddieBoi/FreddiChat/README.md

 FreddiChat
 ==========
-FreddiChat is a chat client and server solution written in C# using WCF and WPF.
+FreddiChat is a chat client and server solution written in C# using WCF (client, server) and WPF (client).
 It uses NetNamedPipeBinding for connections.
 In its looks and interaction patterns it is rather similar to mIRC or other channel based clients.
 FreddiChat however only provides one channel per server.

 Implementation
 --------------